Gitorious-backup/gitorious-docker/README.md

 Supervisor will start and monitor all the Gitorious processes as you will see on the console.

+You should now be able to access Gitorious at http://localhost:7080/

 To stop the container just hit ctrl-c.

 ### Port mapping